dappnode/DAppNodeDocs/docs/user/staking/ethereum/lsd-pools/stakehouse.md

 2. **Import your keystore file into Web3Signer:**
    - When you import your keystore, make sure you select Stakehouse under "Staking protocol".
 This will automatically set your Fee Recipient address and point it to your LSD.
-   - Pay special attention to this, since failing to properly configure the Fee Recipient may incurr in penalties for the Node Runner.
+   - Pay special attention to this, since failing to properly configure the Fee Recipient may incur in penalties for the Node Runner.

 ---